 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Bangladesh, China, India, Indonesia, Japan, Lao People's Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Thailand, Viet Nam
+Country distribution from AmphibiaWeb's database: Bangladesh, India, Indonesia, Japan, Lao People's Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Thailand, Viet Nam

 Malaysian region distribution from AmphibiaWeb's database: Peninsular Malaysia, Sabah, Sarawak

 Polypedates leucomystax is widely distributed throughout South and Southeast Asia.
 It thrives in both wetlands and forests.
 In urban settings, P. leucomystax can be found in garden ponds, on buildings, and on roads (Frith, 1977).

 Life History, Abundance, Activity, and Special Behaviors